 Is Waters a bad restaurant?
 No, it’s actually rather delicious!
 It just wasn’t right for Kali.

 Just because two people aren’t right for each other isn’t a poor reflection on either party.
 Sometimes it’s just not a fit.
 If you can figure out whether you and a potential client are a fit before you start doing business together, you’ll be a happier freelancer, you’ll create enthusiastic (and long-term) customers, and be more likely to enjoy the work you do daily.

 4 Ways to Help You Find the Right Clients

 Figuring out the best way to find the right clients will look a bit differently for each of you, but here are some general rules I’ve found helpful.

 Narrow down the field of potential clients, by defining your ideal customer.
 I bet you already have some ideas of the type of customer you want to serve.
 Maybe one of the following appeals most to you?

 - Local (or not!)

 Jennifer Bourn at Bourn Creative has written some great articles on profiling your ideal client.
-If you don’t know who your ideal client is, spend some time working through her suggested exercises and figure it out.
+Michael Port’s Book Yourself Solid is also a great read for how to identify your ideal client.
+If you don’t know who your ideal client is, spend some time working through it – it’ll be time very well spent.

 Think back to the projects you’ve had the most fun working on.
 Maybe it was the subject, or the technology, the length of time, or the other people you worked with.
 Now think about the projects you’ve dreaded, where you couldn’t send that last invoice fast enough.